• Skip to primary navigation

 making edible googly eyes

 Flatten or roll out a small amount of white modeling chocolate.
 Pull the two pieces of a gelatin capsule apart.
 You can use the large end of the capsule if the head of your modeling chocolate animal is thick (like the octopus or fish), but use the smaller ends otherwise (for the snail or sea serpent.)
-Set one edible black sugar pearl on the modeling chocolate.
-Place a capsule over the black pearl and press down gently.

-To help facilitate the removal of the capsule, lift up the modeling chocolate and use your finger to press up against the underside of the modeling chocolate where the capsule is placed.
 Then peel the capsule away from the modeling chocolate.
 You will get a nice clean cut and very nice round whites for the eyes.
 Can you see how there is a lot of room for the black pearl to wiggle in the capsule?
-Once this eye is pressed into the modeling chocolate animal’s face, the white will move up into the capsule slightly.
-That is why it is important to have plenty of capsule length to work with.

 modeling chocolate fish

 Pinch off pieces of modeling chocolate to create your goldfish.
-You’ll need one large ball rolled into a long oval shape for the body, two medium sized balls flattened and formed into ovals with pointed ends for the tail fins, two smaller versions of the same for the pectoral fins, and two very tiny balls rolled and formed into half moons and pinched together to form the mouth.
-If you want, you can use another medium ball of modeling chocolate to make a dorsal fin for the top of your fish.
-The actual size of the pieces will be determined by how big you want your finished fish.
+You'll need one large ball rolled into a long oval shape for the body, two medium-sized balls flattened and formed into ovals with pointed ends for the tail fins, two smaller versions of the same for the pectoral fins, and two very tiny balls rolled and formed into half moons and pinched together to form the mouth.

 making chocolate fish

-You can, if you want, use a veining gumpaste tool to quickly add some texture to the fins.
+You can, if you want, use a veining gum paste tool to quickly add some texture to the fins.
 You can also use a toothpick to create a similar effect.

 putting edible googly eyes on creatures

 Attach the fins and mouth to the body using a small amount of water.
-Press the eyes into the fish on either side of it’s head.
-Push just far enough for the eyes to stick but not so far that the sugar pearls wont wiggle anymore.
-When I made my first fish, I used blue sugar pearls, but in the end liked the black pearls better.
+Press the eyes into the fish on either side of its head.

 gold fish with edible googly eyes